 As a controlling shareholder in many of their investee companies, Berkshire has the freedom to ignore the will

-and to focus on making decisions that favour long-term stewardship – another idea Buffett likes.
+of the market and to focus on making decisions that favour long-term stewardship – another idea Buffett likes.
 That means committing to support investments that grow steadily in value over time.

 Success is measured by a strong recurring cash flow, and an organisation with solid values where employees at all levels do the ‘right thing'.
 Where mistakes have been made Buffett accepts personal responsibility.
 If it goes wrong it’s generally not the fault of management as he sees it, but his misjudgement